-Module 3.5 units 30/50 lec/lab HVC 160 Specialized Commercial Equipment
+Module 3.5 units 30/50 lec/lab HVC 160 Specialized Commercial Equipment and Green Awareness

-This course is designed familiarize students with the specialized equipment that they will face in the industry and the high pressure boilers that are used in bigger applications.
+This course is designed familiarize students with the specialized refrigeration equipment principles that they will face in the industry and how to apply it to properly diagnose system operation.
+Lab focuses on systems, performance problems and to increase awareness of alternative forms of heating and air conditioning that are more environmentally friendly presented in Green Awareness.
 Prerequisites: HVC 130, HVC 135

-Module3.5 units 30/50 lec/labHVC 165 Regulation and Building Automation
+Module 3.5 units 30/50 lec/lab HVC 165 Regulation and Building Automation

 This course is designed to prepare students to take the R-410A safe use certification test.
 Content includes chemicals: HCFC-22, commonly known as R-22, used generally in air conditioning equipment; and R-410A refrigerant, which replaces HCFC-22.
 Focus is on safe use of R-410A.
 Course content also emphasizes the importance of OSHA standards.
 Prepares for the EPA 608 certification exam to permit handling and transport refrigerant.
 This course also covers a building automation and the new controls used in building maintenance.
+Prerequisites: HVC 130, HVC 135 explain the work completed to the customer.
 Prerequisites: HVC 130, HVC 135

-Module3.5 units 30/50 lec/labHVC170CommercialandResidentialTroubleshooting
+Module 3.5 units 30/50 lec/lab HVC 170 Electrical and Mechanical Troubleshooting